Welcome

 • The loss must arise in one of the first four tax years of the trade.

-• The claim must be made within the statutory time limit (usually by 31 January, one year after the end of the tax year in which the loss occurred).
+• Claim is generally made in the Self Assessment return; the claim time limit is normally by 31 January, two years after the end of the tax year of the loss.

 Worked Example 1.1